johnathanmilley/domineering/README.md

-Tool used for exploring domineering positions in a presentation setting.
+Tool used for demonstrating positions in the mathematical game of Domineering.